VeraCologne/LearningBlog/content/posts/2019-01-14-dashboard-idea.markdown

 ---
 layout: post
-title:  "The One With the Dashboard Idea"
+title:  "The One with the Dashboard Idea"
 date:   2019-01-14 21:43:47 +0100
 tags:
 - apprenticeship